St Brigid's Convent, Red Hill

-St Brigid's Convent is a heritage-listed Roman Catholic convent at 9-17 Upper Clifton Terrace, Red Hill, City of Brisbane, Queensland, Australia.
+St Brigid's Convent is a heritage-listed former Roman Catholic convent at 9–17 Upper Clifton Terrace, Red Hill, City of Brisbane, Queensland, Australia.
 It was designed by Eaton & Bates and built from 1902 to 1923.
-It is also known as Convent of the Annuciation and Red Hill Convent.
+It was also known as Convent of the Annunciation and Red Hill Convent.
 It was added to the Queensland Heritage Register on 28 March 2003.

+The property was subdivided between 2004 and 2016 and the former convent is used as a private residence.

 History

-St Brigid's Convent, Red Hill, was erected in 1902-03 for the Order of the Sisters of Mercy in Queensland, to a design by the architectural firm of Eaton and Bates.
+St Brigid's Convent, Red Hill, was erected in 1902–03 for the Order of the Sisters of Mercy in Queensland, to a design by the architectural firm of Eaton and Bates.
 It occupies the site of an earlier, c.
 1870s private residence known as Kenilworth.

 The land on which the convent is situated was surveyed and alienated in 1865, as portions 608 and 609, parish of North Brisbane.
 At this period Red Hill was sparsely populated, the steepness of the hills deterring settlement initially, but from the 1870s, proximity to the town centre, the availability of cheap residential allotments in the valleys, and later the provision of a tram service through the district, encouraged residential development of the area.
 In 1877 the first St Brigid's Church was erected on the site of the present church on Musgrave Road.
 In 1881, Sisters of Mercy from All Hallow's Convent, Fortitude Valley, established a school at St Brigid's Church, travelling daily to Red Hill.
 The Sisters also undertook pastoral work in the Petrie Terrace-Red Hill district.
 On 9 June 1901, a new St Brigid's School was opened and blessed at Red Hill, adjacent to the Church, reflecting the expansion of residential settlement in the Red Hill district around the turn of the century.

 Although portions 608 and 609, on which St Brigid's Convent was erected in the early 1900s, were subdivided almost immediately after purchase from the crown in 1865, and changed tenure from 1866, it is possible that the first development of the site only took place after all six subdivisions of portion 608, with frontages to both Upper and Lower Clifton Terrace, were acquired in 1873 by Lydia Pigott, widow of Gayndah grazier Peter John Pigott.
 In December 1874 Mrs Pigott married Brisbane broker and merchant, William Horsley, and they appear to have been resident at Kenilworth, on Mrs Horsley's property on Clifton Terrace, by 1876.
 Extensive terracing on portion 608, still evident on the ground, is likely to have been developed as part of the grounds of Kenilworth.
 In 1889 Lydia Horsley acquired title to an adjacent block, subdivision 11 of portion 609.
 The Horsleys resided at Kenilworth until c.
 1900, and the house appears to have been rented out for several years prior to its acquisition by the Sisters of Mercy in May 1902, for the sum of £1610.